Pune FC: I-League 2nd Division (2008–2009)

 In preparation for their first ever season in the I-League 2nd Division, the club signed mainly a bunch of unknown players and also signed on Stewart Hall as the first head coach of the club.
 The club were grouped in Group A during the 2008 I-League 2nd Division along with Vasco, ONGC, HAL, and Chirag United.
 Midway through their 2nd Division campaign the club changed coaches, going from Stewart Hall to former Northern Ireland national teamer, Bernard McNally.
 The club finished in third place in Group A and thus failed to advance further that campaign.

-The club then participated the next year in the 2009 I-League 2nd Division where there were now four promotion spots up for grabs instead of the usual two as the I-League was going to expand.
-Before the season began the club re-hired former coach Stewart Hall to coach the club.
+Pune FC took part in Kolhapur All-India Football Championship in 2009, and reached semi-finals.
+The club then participated in the 2009 I-League 2nd Division, in which four promotional spots were generated because of the expansion of I-League.
+Before the season began Pune re-hired former coach Stewart Hall to coach the club.
 Also before the season the club managed to make many changes to the squad.
 At the end of the season Pune managed to finish in fourth place with a 3–0 victory over SESA Football Academy and thus earn promotion to the I-League for the first time in their history.